mgsterling11/taxi_fare_app/README.md

 Welcome to my first programs, MGS BANK and ROCK PAPER SCISSORS, written in Ruby.

-More programs to follow very soon
+More programs to follow very soon.

 Enjoy!